OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

            request-body-limit: 4096
            response-body-limit: 8192

-As of 1.4, Suricata makes available the whole set of libhtp customisations for its users.
+Suricata makes available the whole set of libhtp customisations for its users.

 You can now use these parameters in the conf to customise suricata's use of libhtp.